 - Negligence – It is up to the drug manufacturer to ensure that their drugs are safe for public use.
 If you can prove that the company knew or should have known about the potential dangers of its drug, you can reasonably sue for damages.

-- No Warning – Most drugs contain labels that explain its negative benefits.
+- No Warning – Most drugs contain labels that explain their negative benefits.
 If the manufacturer fails to provide any warnings, the company could be sued as well.

 Overall, defective drugs are common throughout the United States.
 Although pharmaceutical companies and the FDA are responsible for keeping drugs safe for public use, defective drugs can slip through the cracks and affect the lives of innocent people.

-If you believe that you or a loved one used a defective drug, be sure to contact a mass tort attorney who can bring your case to justice.
+If you believe that you or a loved one used a defective drug, be sure to contact a personal injury lawyer in Atlanta who can bring your case to justice.